 So, hold onto your calculators… this shows for the typical stock standard SG8 stud at a slenderness of 25 you’re looking at about 65% of the NZS3603 capacity on a good day, and for LVL8 it gets all crapped on with about 40% of the NZS3603 derived capacity on a good day.

 These reductions are fairly sizable and not a small adjustment or refinement, but they don’t tell the entire story and potential impact on design quite yet.

-To elaborate, in NZ we have a non-Specific Engineering Design (non-SED) code NZS3604 which is typically used for sizing timber framed buildings up to 2.5 storeys high.
-The half storey is intended as attic space or for foundation cavity, not habitable space for sheep or Hobbits.
+To elaborate, in NZ we have a non-Specific Engineering Design (non-SED) code NZS3604 which is typically used for sizing timber-framed buildings up to 2.5 storeys high.
+The half-storey is intended as attic space or for a foundation cavity, not habitable space for sheep or Hobbits.